-In recent years, with the spread of Open Access, negative signs have also appeared: pseudo-scientific publishers and journals (predatory, hijacked), misleading metrics frustrate researchers who want to publish.
-The number of pseudo-scientific journals and deceptive metrics are growing rapidly, their action is aggressive and lack of scientific quality and peer review.
+In recent years, with the spread of Open Access, negative signs have also appeared: pseudo-scientific publishers and journals (predatory, hijacked), fake/bogus conferences, misleading metrics frustrate researchers who want to publish.
+The number of pseudo-scientific journals, conferences, and deceptive metrics are growing rapidly, their action is aggressive and lack of scientific quality and peer review.
 Invitations are usually received in the form of unsolicited e-mails asking the target person to publish in suspicious journals, or inviting them to predatory conferences.

-There is currently no official list of pseudo-scientific, misleading, predatory journals and indicators.
+There is currently no official public list of pseudo-scientific, misleading, predatory journals, conferences, and indicators.
 An american librarian, Jeffrey Beall dealt in detail with Open Access abuses in his blog; however, the blog ended on January 15, 2017.
 (Available only in archived version: http://web.archive.org/web/20161230053202/https://scholarlyoa.com/)

 You can find more detailed information about the dangers of publishing in the following submenus: